Processing.js

 Conclusion

-I hope you can gleam from this large summary of my work using Processing.js on Khan Academy that Projecessing.js is a fantastic option for beginner/intermediate programmers to learn visual and CS skills that appear in more advanced programming languages and programming tasks.
+I hope you can glean from this large summary of my work using Processing.js on Khan Academy that Projecessing.js is a fantastic option for beginner/intermediate programmers to learn visual and CS skills that appear in more advanced programming languages and programming tasks.

 Please let me know if you have any questions!
 You can always find my programs here complete with the source codes and outputs.